Challenges in the Life of Meek Mill in a Detailed Timeline

 2008: Federal drug and gun charges

-In 2008, Meek Mill had federal drug and gun charges that led to his probation.
-This 2008 conviction would later be overturned in 2019.
+In 2008, Meek Mill faced federal drug and gun charges, leading to his probation.
+This past conviction would later contribute to probation violations in the future.

-In 2008, Meek Mill was convicted of possession of drug paraphernalia and second-degree possession of a loaded firearm, leading to a prison sentence and probation.
+In 2008, Meek Mill was convicted of possession of drug paraphernalia, and second-degree possession of a loaded firearm, resulting in a prison sentence and probation.

 2012: Detained by city police after album release party